LeoBernasconi/practice_swagLabs/README.md

 # Project: Practice - Swag Labs
 It is a project to practice automation testing using the following web site: https://www.saucedemo.com/

 ---

+## Requirement
+- npm
+- node

+---

 ## Set up
+1. Check all requirement are installed.

-1. Open the console and move to the folder you want to clone the project.
+2. Open the console and move to the folder you want to clone the project.
-2. Clone the project by typing --> git clone https://github.com/LeoBernasconi/practice_swagLabs.git
+3. Clone the project by typing --> git clone https://github.com/LeoBernasconi/practice_swagLabs.git
-3. Open a IDE (eg: Visual Studio Code) and open the cloned folder.
+4. Open a IDE (eg: Visual Studio Code) and open the cloned folder.
-4. Create an env file (more information below).
+5. Create an env file (more information below).
+6. Install Cypress
+    - Open a terminal on the project root.
+    - Type "npm install cypress"
+    - Type "npx cypress verify" --> A message "Verified Cypress" should be shown
+    - Type "npx cypress open"

 ---